Zbzdr/pi-pip2uv/README.md

 A small [pi](https://pi.dev) extension that blocks `pip install`-style Python dependency changes and tells the agent to use [`uv`](https://docs.astral.sh/uv/) with the current project environment instead.

+In pi and many other coding-agent workflows, agents may reach for global Python / pip installs when trying to make a script run, instead of respecting the project's local virtual environment. `pi-pip2uv` acts as a runtime guardrail: it blocks those unmanaged installs and points the agent back to `uv` and the local `.venv` workflow.
+This is especially useful for small scripts and tool projects, where a lightweight runtime check can be more reliable than relying only on skills, AGENTS.md, or prompt instructions.

 The guard uses a strict policy: it also blocks `.venv/bin/pip install ...`, so agents consistently prefer `uv` for Python dependency changes.

 ## What it blocks